 James Creek Tennis Center

 Stewart Russell is originally from Northport, New York and graduated from Roanoke College in Salem, Va. with a degree in Sociology.
-Stewart directs the junior and adult programs at James Creek Tennis Center and he also oversees the junior program at Lost Mountain Tennis Center.
+Stewart directs the junior and adult programs at James Creek Tennis Center.

 Stewart is a USPTA Certified Level 1 Professional who is working towards becoming a Master Professional.
 Stewart is a USTA National Junior Player Development coach who participates in Regional and National events hosted by the USTA.
 Before joining Universal Tennis Academy, Stewart was the Head Men’s Tennis Coach at Roanoke College in Salem, Virginia for 5 years.
 He was also the Director of Tennis at Brookstone Country Club in Acworth, Ga.
 He has a comprehensive and extensive background in teaching players of all ages and ability levels.